7 Pitfalls of Marketplace-Based Verification and How to Avoid Them

 07 Makes Student Offers More Vulnerable to Fraud

 When verifying student status, marketplace verification relies largely on .edu email addresses, and this approach has many problems, including rampant fraud.
 An entire industry has built up around helping people create fake .edu email addresses in order to gain access to services and discounts.
 At the same time, many of the students you do want to reach don’t even have .edu emails addresses.

 Digital verification doesn’t rely on .edu email addresses.
 Instead, it uses 9,000 authoritative data sources, which ensures the security and integrity of your offer.

-Providing personalized offers to consumer tribes is a highly effective marketing strategy, and when you use digital verification to secure them, it costs less, provides a better customer experience, and delivers greater returns.
+Providing personalized offers to consumer communities is a highly effective marketing strategy, and when you use digital verification to secure them, it costs less, provides a better customer experience, and delivers greater returns.